Find Affordable College Courses

 Norwood, MA

-The in-demand online associate degree programs at FINE Mortuary College helped the school earn the #5 place on this year’s ranking of the best funeral and mortuary science schools in the United States.
-Located in the large suburb of Norwood, FINE Mortuary College is a private for-profit college with a small student population.
+A rank of #5 on this year’s list means FINE Mortuary College is a great place for funeral and mortuary science students working on their online associate degree.
+Located in the large suburb of Norwood, FINE Mortuary College is a private for-profit college with a fairly small student population.

 Women make up 71% of the mortuary science majors at the school.